volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 They must have a **type** property that specifies the type of action being performed.

-Types should typically be defined as string constants in larger projects to keep your codebase clean, but it's also good to just use string literals.
+Types should typically be defined as string constants in larger projects to keep your codebase clean, but it is also good to just use string literals.

 In our project, we will extract them to a separate file named `src/store/todo/actionTypes.ts`.